- Professor and Dean

-Part II Examination of the Research Proposal shall consist of 1) a research proposal, normally of no more than 10,000 words, that should clearly define the research problem, survey literature, present the research method or experimental design, and may include a summary of results already obtained, and 2) a 20 to 30 minute presentation.
-The candidate should submit the written proposal at least one month prior to the presentation which is open to the University community and will be followed by questions from the Committee and the audience.
+Upon successful completion of the Comprehensive Examination, and normally prior to the end of the sixth semester in the program, the candidate must submit a thesis proposal to the Supervisory Committee for evaluation and approval.
+The proposal shall consist of 1) a written research proposal, normally of no more than 10,000 words, that should clearly define the research problem, survey literature, present the research method or experimental design, and may include a summary of results already obtained, and 2) a 20 to 30 minute presentation.
+The candidate should submit the written proposal at least one month prior to the presentation which is open to the University community.

 For a list of graduate courses offered by the Faculty of Engineering and Applied Science refer to the list of "Core Courses" and the list of "Other Courses" offered for the Master of Engineering program.